Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Introduction

 \subsection{Input/Output Gadgets and Zero-Player Motion Planning}

 We define a gadget to be \emph{input/output} if its locations can be partitioned into \emph{input} locations (entrances) and \emph{output} locations (exits) such that every traversal brings an agent from an input location to an output location, and in every state, there is at least one traversal from each input location.
 In particular, deterministic input/output gadgets have exactly one traversal from each input location in each state.
 Note that input/output gadgets cannot be reversible nor DAGs, so prior characterizations \cite{DHL} do not apply to this setting.
+Indeed, the example of Figure~\ref{fig:w/su/sd state diagram} satisfies none of the $k$-tunnel, deterministic, reversible, or DAG properties.

-An input/output gadget is \emph{output-disjoint} if, for each output location, all of the transitions to it are from the same input location.
-This notion is still more general than $k$-tunnel: it allows a many-to-one relation from multiple inputs to a single output.
+An input/output gadget is \emph{output-disjoint} if, for each output location, all of the transitions to it (including those from different states) are from the same input location.
+This condition is a generalization of $k$-tunnel: it allows a one-to-many relation from a single input to multiple outputs.

-A gadget is \emph{deterministic} if its transition graph has maximum out-degree $\leq 1$, i.e., an agent entering the gadget at some location $a$ in some state $s$ (if possible) can exit at only one location $b$ and in only one state~$s'$.

 With deterministic input/output gadgets, we can define a natural \emph{zero-player motion-plan\-ning game} as follows.
-A system of gadgets is \emph{branchless} if each connected component of the connection graph contains at most one input location.
+A system of input/output gadgets is \emph{branchless} if each connected component of the connection graph contains at most one input location.
 Intuitively, if an agent finds itself in such a connected component, then there is only one gadget location it can enter, uniquely defining how it should proceed.
 (If an agent finds itself in a connected component with no input locations, it is stuck in a dead-end and the game ends.)
 We can think of edges in the connection graph as directed wires that point from output locations to the input location in the same connected component.
-Note that branchless systems can still have multiple output locations in a connected component, which functions as a fan-in.
+Note that branchless systems can still have multiple output locations in a connected component, which functions as a fan-in. \footnote{In fact, the original framework of \cite{Toggles_FUN2018} was inherently branchless: connections between locations formed a matching.
+That framework used a 1-state nondeterministic ``branching hallway'' gadget to connect multiple locations to each other.
+For branchless input/output systems, we can equivalently think of replacing the branching hallway with a 1-state ``fan-in'' input/output gadget with traversals from two inputs to one output.}